How to Say "The wolf can open the magic book" in Korean | -아/어요 Grammar

 What does "The wolf can open the magic book" mean in Korean?

-The Korean sentence "늑대는 마법의 책을 열 수 있어요." translates to "The wolf can open the magic book." in English. "늑대는 마법의 책을 열 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "늑대는 마법의 책을 열 수 있어요." translates to "The wolf can open the magic book." in English.
+This expression perfectly illustrates Korean storytelling: "늑대는 마법의 책을 열 수 있어요." means "the wolf can open the magic book", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: neukdaeneun mabeopui chaekeul yeol su iteoyo.